JuliaStats/Distributions.jl/doc/source/univariate.rst

     Cauchy(u)        # Cauchy distribution with location u and unit scale Cauchy(u, s)     # Cauchy distribution with location u and scale s

+.. _chi:

 Chi Distribution
 ~~~~~~~~~~~~~~~~~

-The *Chi distribution* with k degrees of freedom is the distribution of the square root of the sum of squares of k independent variables that are normally distributed.
+The `Chi distribution <http://en.wikipedia.org/wiki/Chi_distribution>`_ with k degrees of freedom is the distribution of the square root of the sum of squares of k independent variables that are normally distributed.
 The probability density function is:

 .. math::